Extra Time

 With a flourish of mascots, rattles and scarves, Extra Time brings on our intergenerational teams to share their personal experiences of the beautiful game.

 We have created a Souvenir Programme from the first season of Extra Time.
-Click links below to find out more about the highlights of season 1.
+Click links below to find out more about the highlights of each season so far.

 Extra Time Souvenir Programme 1 (PDF)